Abadiania/Brazil Travel & Excursion Information

 Citizens of most European countries, including Germany, Austria, Switzerland, France, Italy, Spain, etc., as well as New Zealand (but not Australia), do not need a tourist entry visa for Brazil, but they are bound to the same maximum stay requirements.
-The visa to Brazil survives the validity of your passport.
+The 10-year visa to Brazil survives the validity of your passport.
 Simply show your expired passport with the valid visa, in addition to you new passport.

 This information is volatile and subject to change at any time.
 See here for detailed current information.

 We have personally never experienced a situation where travel insurance coverage would have been an advantage.
 But we perform our guiding service in compliance with the Casa de Dom Inacio Guides guidelines and not only suggest but actually require that our group members, in their own best interest, carry an appropriate travel insurance.
 You can find a good option here.
 We also recommend Travel Insured International (1-800 243-3174) in Connecticut, USA; but there are other reasonable choices on the Internet, as well as insurances you can buy in conjunction with your airline ticket.
 Some, but not all, carriers have age and preexisting health condition restrictions.